micmejia/bible-dump/NKJV/Judges/Judg 20.md

 And when the men of Israel turned back, the men of Benjamin panicked, for they saw that disaster had come upon them.

 ###### 42
-Therefore they [^g]turned _their backs_ before the men of Israel in the direction of the wilderness; but the battle overtook them, and whoever _came_ out of the cities they destroyed in their midst.
+Therefore they turned _their backs_ before the men of Israel in the direction of the wilderness; but the battle overtook them, and whoever _came_ out of the cities they destroyed in their midst.

 ###### 43
 They surrounded the Benjamites, chased them, _and_ easily trampled them down as far as the front of Gibeah toward the east.